 On June 9, 2018, Reinhard Hardegen, the last surviving German submarine commander of World War II, died at the age of 105.
 With his passing, he joins the ghosts of American merchant mariners who still haunt Manhattan’s Battery Park.

-Dedicated in 1991, the American Merchant Mariners’ Memorial was created by sculptor Marisol Escobar as tribute to the 9,000+ American Merchant Marine sailors killed in the war.
+Dedicated in 1991, the American Merchant Mariners’ Memorial was created by sculptor Marisol Escobar as tribute to the 9,000+ American Merchant Mariners killed in the war.
 The Merchant Marine provided a vital service to the war effort, shipping troops and supplies across some of the deadliest seas in the world.
 American mariners received fire from the enemy, and they returned fire, as many merchant vessels were armed, while suffering the highest casualty rate of any service branch in World War II.

 When conceiving of a tribute to these brave men, Escobar was inspired by a photo she saw of seven men marooned on a makeshift raft in a vast ocean.
 That photo has a direct connection to Hardegen, and we set out to learn more about it and the events surrounding it.